rcazzara/seldovia/_people/Campbell_Samuel.md

 source_file: Cemetery Directory
 ---

-**Samuel Campbell** was born on March 12, 1878, on Little Bay Island in Newfoundland Canada, to Alban and Martha Campbell.
+**SAMUEL CAMPBELL, "Sam"** was born on March 12, 1878, on Little Bay Island in Newfoundland Canada, to Alban and Martha Campbell.
 He had numerous brothers and sisters who settled in both Canada and the U.S.